fossasia/visdom/README.md

 This function draws a Matplotlib `plot`.
 The function does not support any plot-specific `opts`.

 Note: `matplot` is not rendered using the same backend as plotly plots, and is somewhat less efficient.
-Too many matplot windows may degrade visdom performance.
+Using too many matplot windows may degrade visdom performance.

 #### vis.save
 This function saves the `envs` that are alive on the visdom server.
 It takes input a list (in python) or table (in lua) of env ids to be saved.